none-None1/obfsimp/README.md

 a=3
 print(eval('a'))
 ```
-If you pass `rename_variables`, it will not work because `a` will be replaces by another name.
+If you pass `rename_variables`, it will not work because `a` will be replaced by another name.

 ## Examples
 In the examples folder, you can see some example programs and obfuscated programs.